Amxx/GMTX/README.md

 ### How to?

-To enable GMTX on a smart contract follow the following steps:
+To enable GMTX on a smart contract follow these steps:

 - Inherit from the [GMTXReceiver contract](https://github.com/Amxx/GMTX/tree/master/core/contracts).
 - Replace all references to `msg.sender` with call to the internal function `_msgSender()`.